Father of 2 victims of train tragedy recalls last conversation

 Bodies of the two brothers, along with those of 14 other labourers, would be reaching their village on Saturday.
 At least 16 labourers, who were travelling to their home state Madhya Pradesh on foot, were mowed down by a goods train while they were sleeping on tracks near Karmad station in Maharashtra's Aurangabad district early morning on Friday.

 "Only a day before the mishap, my sons informed me that they had left on foot to board a train from Maharashtra and will reach Shahdol soon.
 They told me that they would sit in the train on Friday.
-But instead of my sons, the news of their death has reached me," said an inconsolable Gajraj.
+But instead of my sons, the news of their death has reached me," Gajraj Singh told PTI over phone.
 A pall of gloom descended the home of Antoli resident Ramniranjan Singh, who lost his young sons, who were barely out of their teens.

-"I have lost my support system and now I don't know how I will live," said Ramniranjan, father of Nirvesh Singh (20) and Ravendra Singh (18).
+"I have lost my support system and now I don't know how I will live," Ramniranjan, father of Nirvesh Singh (20) and Ravendra Singh (18), said.
 Senior officials and Beohari MLA Sharad Kol, among others, reached the village to help the grief-stricken families.

 "We will probably hold a common funeral for the deceased from the village.
 The district administration has sanctioned Rs 10,000 each for the purpose," an official said.
 Meanwhile, Shahdol station manager K P Gupta said the train carrying bodies of the deceased was likely to reach Shahdol around 1 pm.